Indiana men’s divorce attorneys provide answers to frequently asked questions about the divorce process and divorce laws in Indiana.

 You spouse may be served by certified or registered mail, personal service by the sheriff, or private service.
 Once your petition is filed, you must wait for the expiration of the mandatory waiting period before your divorce may be granted.

 How is a divorce in Indiana granted?
-Will I have to go to court?

 If the parties do not come to an agreement on all issues relevant to their divorce, the court will set the remaining matters for a final hearing, or trial.
 Should your case proceed to a final hearing, your presence there would be mandatory.
 The court would then hear evidence on those issues from both parties, issue a ruling on the issues, and grant the couple a divorce.

+While individuals can file for divorce in Indiana without an attorney, in order to achieve the best outcome, it is key to work with an experienced attorney.
 The outcome of each dissolution case is dependent on the many factors and issues involved in each individual case.
 An attorney familiar with family law and skilled in domestic litigation should analyze each case and the strategy that should be employed to meet your desired goals on a case-by-case basis.

-At any time can a parent change a minor child’s last name during a divorce in Indiana without the other parent’s permission?
+Can a parent change a minor child’s last name during a divorce in Indiana without the other parent’s permission?

 A parent may not change a minor child’s last name without the other parent’s permission unless their right to consent has been removed by law.
 In the absence of these circumstances, the parent wishing to change the child’s name must petition the court and obtain consent from the other parent.